Burns and Scalds Minor Burns without blisters.

 Fainting

 Lay your child on his or her back with head to the side and legs raised.
 Do not give anything by mouth.
-Call my office.
+Call the office.
 If your child does not wake up right away, call 911 or an ambulance.

 Fractures or sprains

 Do not move a child who may have a neck or back injury, because this may cause serious harm.
 If an injured part is painful, swollen, deformed, or if motion causes pain, suspect a fracture and splint it.
-Apply a cold compress and call me or go to Children’s Hospital Emergency room.
+Apply a cold compress and call me or go to Valley Children’s Hospital Emergency room.

 Head Injuries